Ghalastic/Algorithm-of-Feet/README.md

 ####
 ### 3- Simulation and Results:
 ####
-The results can be observed in the step‐by‐step effect of the load on the different bodies of the humanoid foot:
+The results can be observed in the step‐by‐step effect of the load on the different bodies of the humanoid foot, as is shown in the linear displacement distribution reported in the next illustration:
 ####
 ![fig 10](https://github.com/user-attachments/assets/2c7f0d04-8f13-4e9f-852a-31990e7b41bc)
 ####